cjbrock/rails-project-prep-030220/README.md

 ## Corinna builds (most of) an application

  - I believe this is only missing Omniauth.
 Bryant built Omniauth with Devise last week.
-We can do Omniaut with Native Rails next week.
+We can do Omniauth with Native Rails next week.

 [Part 1 Video](https://youtu.be/N48aA2YFIos)
 [Part 2 Video](https://youtu.be/2Ozo4lcEuho)